Profile: Terex Corp (TEX.N)

-The Company’s cranes segment designs, manufactures, services and markets mobile telescopic cranes, tower cranes, lattice boom crawler cranes, lattice boom truck cranes and truck-mounted cranes (boom trucks), as well as their related components and replacement parts.
-Cranes products are used primarily for construction, repair and maintenance of commercial buildings, manufacturing facilities, construction and maintenance of utility and telecommunication lines, tree trimming and certain construction and foundation drilling applications and a range of infrastructure projects.
-It offers a variety of cranes, including mobile telescopic cranes, tower cranes, lattice boom crawler cranes, lattice boom truck cranes and boom trucks.
+The Company’s Cranes segment designs, manufactures, services, refurbishes and markets mobile telescopic cranes, tower cranes, lattice boom crawler cranes, lattice boom truck cranes, utility equipment and truck-mounted cranes (boom trucks), as well as their related components and replacement parts.
+The customers use these products primarily for construction, repair and maintenance of commercial buildings, manufacturing facilities, construction and maintenance of utility and telecommunication lines, tree trimming and certain construction and foundation drilling applications and a range of infrastructure projects.
+It markets its Cranes products under the Terex brand name.

 Material Handling & Port Solutions

-The Company’s Material Handling & Port Solutions (MHPS) segment designs, manufactures, refurbishes, services and markets industrial cranes, including standard cranes, process cranes, rope and chain hoists, electric motors, light crane systems and crane components as well as a diverse portfolio of port and rail equipment, including mobile harbor cranes, straddle and sprinter carriers, rubber tired gantry cranes, rail mounted gantry cranes, ship-to-shore cranes, reach stackers, empty container handlers, full container handlers, general cargo lift trucks, automated stacking cranes, automated guided vehicles and terminal automation technology, including software, as well as their related components and replacement parts.
-Customers use these products for material handling at manufacturing and port and rail facilities.
-Its MHPS segment also operates a global sales and service network.
+The Company’s Material Handling & Port Solutions (MHPS) segment designs, manufactures, services and markets industrial cranes, including universal cranes, process cranes, rope and chain hoists, electric motors, light crane systems and crane components, as well as a portfolio of port and rail equipment, including mobile harbor cranes, straddle and sprinter carriers, rubber tired gantry cranes, rail mounted gantry cranes, ship-to-shore gantry cranes, reach stackers, empty container handlers, full container handlers, general cargo lift trucks, automated stacking cranes, automated guided vehicles and terminal automation technology, including software, as well as their related components and replacement parts.
+The customers use these products for lifting and material handling at manufacturing, port and rail facilities.
+Its MHPS segment also operates sales and service network.
 It markets its MHPS products under the Terex and Demag brand names and the Terex name in conjunction with the Gottwald brand name.

 The Company’s Materials Processing (MP) segment designs, manufactures and markets materials processing equipment, including crushers, washing systems, screens, apron feeders, biomass and hand-fed chippers and their related components and replacement parts.
-Customers use its MP products in construction, infrastructure and recycling projects, in various quarrying and mining applications, as well as in landscaping and biomass production industries.
-Materials processing equipment is used in processing aggregate materials for roadbuilding applications and is also used in the quarrying, mining, demolition, recycling, landscaping and biomass production industries.
-Its materials processing equipment includes crushers, screens and feeders, washing systems as well as wood and biomass chippers.
+The customers use these products in construction, infrastructure and recycling projects, in various quarrying and mining applications, as well as in landscaping and biomass production industries.
+It markets its MP products under the Terex and Powerscreen brand names and the Terex name in conjunction with certain brand names.